 Due to the internet and visual platforms like Youtube and Instagram, it’s easier than ever for individuals to look up information on hair treatments and easily get into DIY projects – with more or less success.

-As Tabatha Coffey, a credentialed business and life coach and style expert on multiple TV shows, highlights in the Salon Trends 2020 report by timely:
+As Tabatha Coffey, a business and life coach and style expert on multiple TV shows, highlights in the Salon Trends 2020 report: